 Ice-water—not prepared in an effectual goblet, but in the sincere and capable refrigerator.”

-Now, for the sake of comparison, have a look at the menu shown below from the Arlington Hotel in Hot Springs, Arkansas.
-For its first Christmas dinner in 1875, the new 120-room resort pulled out all the stops, serving a large number of special dishes.3 Situated in the part of the country where Twain grew up, in neighboring Missouri, the hotel offers some of the same regional foods of his youth.
-In fact, the Arlington’s rural location (about 700 miles southwest of Chicago) prompted it to note the points of origin for many of the game dishes that it was able to procure, giving this menu a striking resemblance to Twain’s bill of fare.
+The menu below comes from the Arlington Hotel in Hot Springs, Arkansas.
+For its Christmas dinner in 1875, the new 120-room resort pulled out all the stops, serving a particularly large number of special dishes.3 Situated about 700 miles southwest of Chicago, the hotel was in a rural part of the country, near where Twain grew up in neighboring Missouri.
+Accordingly, the menu has some of the same regional foods.
+In fact, its remote location may have been what prompted the steward to note the points of origin for many of the foods he was able to procure for this meal, giving this menu a striking resemblance to Twain’s bill of fare.

-It is surprising how similar the Arlington menu is considering that it was created for a real dinner, while Twain had utter literary license.
-He was free to include dishes for both breakfast and dinner on his menu and was not constrained by what could be obtained on a specific day in a given season.
-Below is a list of the similar dishes on the Arlington menu with the cities and states of origin shown in bold type:
+Below is a list of the dishes on the Arlington menu, with the cities and states of origin shown in bold type.
+It is surprising how similar this menu is to Twain's list, considering that it was created for a real dinner.
+Conversely, Twain had utter literary license.
+He was free to include breakfast and dinner dishes on his menu and was not constrained by what could be obtained on a specific day in a given season.

 Baltimore raw oysters.